ishanpranav/advent-of-code-2022/docs/day01.md

 <!-- day01.md -->

-# Day 1: Calorie counting
+# Day 1: Calorie Counting

 Let $L$ be a set where for all $\ell\in L$, $\ell$ is a list such that for all
 $e\in\ell$, we have $e\in\mathbb{N}$.